vtex/splunkevents-js/README.md

 #### Working on Node and old browsers

-By default this lib doesn't have any dependencies for the newer browsers (it tries to use Fetch API)
+By default this lib doesn't have any dependencies for the newer browsers (it tries to use Fetch API).

 But to make it work on old browsers and Node you must use axios (0.13+) as a dependency by installing it (```npm install --save axios```) and setting it on Splunk events config: